falseresync/wizcraft/src/main/resources/assets/wizcraft/lavender/entries/grimoire/00_030_simple_substances_manipulations.md

-This tool is called a Wand, and it consists of two primary parts - a Metallized stick to provide a sturdy and durable handle for you to hold onto, and a Wand core.
+This tool is called a Wand, and it consists of two primary parts - a Metallized stick to provide a sturdy handle for you to hold onto, and a Wand core.

 ;;;;;